4 min read

 Everyone processes information differently and has different communication needs.
 A study by Jesper Falkenheimer from 2022 suggests that employees perceive internal crisis communication messages differently depending on which internal organizational group they belong to.
 People in production, for example, are more likely to need to be met face-to-face.

 Email and video conferencing are well-suited for employees who work on a computer screen.
 For both groups, low-barrier interventions such as employee apps for smartphones are suitable.
 In this way, communication can be tailored to the individual needs.

 Think about the size of the format: some need a physical town hall meeting with the entire staff to ask questions.
 Others prefer a discreet lunch with their supervisor.
 Even with remote working, there are different ways to do this - from a digital staff meeting with a chat Q&A session to a small group team event where sensitive issues can be addressed in person in a relaxed setting.

 You should not only decide on the messages and channels of internal communication in the small circle of the already well-informed leadership.
 A 2021 study by Yeunjae Lee finds that diversity-oriented leadership contributes to better internal communication during a crisis because it is seen as more transparent.
 It satisfies employees' need for autonomy, competence, and recognition.

 Honesty, reliability, empathy: This will help you and your team survive even long-term crises.
-In the best case, the team will even emerge stronger.
-Because those who stick together in an ongoing crisis get to know each other better - and in case of doubt remain loyal to their own team.
+In the best case scenario, the team will even emerge stronger.
+Because those who stick together in an ongoing crisis get to know each other better, and in times of trouble, remain loyal to their own team.